AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 Related code:
 `dann_synthetic_noTargetLabel_noTargetVal.py`, `dann_synthetic_noTargetLabel_noTargetVal_outputAUC.py`

-In the unsupervised DANN, the Label Classifier is only trained by source training data (target training data is not to be used for the training of Label Classifier).
+In the unsupervised DANN, the Label Classifier is only trained by source training data (target training data is not to be used for the training of the Label Classifier).
 Both target and source data are used to train the Feature Generator and the Domain Classifier.

-Run the following code to train the DDTL model under an unsupervised setting---all of input data (.csv files of source and target data) are declared in the `if __name__ == '__main__'` module.
+Run the following code to train the DDTL model under an unsupervised setting---all of the input data (.csv files of source and target data) are declared in the `if __name__ == '__main__'` module.
 ```python
 #run program using default hyperparameters---train all models with different combination of source and target datasets
 python dann_synthetic_noTargetLabel_noTargetVal.py